Safdari10/m5-phase1-cli-api/README.md

 ## AI-Powered Search

-The platform uses Google Gemini AI to refine and improve search queries for auction items.
+AuctionAI uses Google Gemini AI to refine and improve search queries for auction items.
+The custom search bar allows users to toggle AI refinement for smarter, typo-tolerant results.
 See `src/services/geminiService.ts` for implementation details.

 ## Customization

 You can start editing the main page by modifying `src/app/page.tsx`.
 The page auto-updates as you edit the file.
+UI components are in `src/components/`.

 ## Learn More